It doesn’t feel so long ago that I spent a decent 12 hours sweating in anticipation, about to press ‘publish’ on my first blog.

 This tried and true (and tested and failed and resisted and celebrated) advice worked for me.
 You are welcome to use it too:

-What’s your vision and mission?
+What’s your big plan?
+Do you have a big picture?
 What are your values?
 What do you believe in?
 We, as your customers, want to know this about you so we can tell if your ethics align with ours.